 Who doesn’t love a chocolate croissant!
-We’ve recently started carrying a Mexican-style organic chocolate, Taza in our store (Taza is good for snacking, melting on your croissant, or heating in a glass of milk for a cup of hot chocolate).
+You can make your own with a popular Mexican-style organic chocolate, Taza.
+Taza is good for snacking, melting on your croissant, or heating in a glass of milk for a cup of hot chocolate.

 Taza is actually made in Massachusetts, but using the ancient techniques of the Mayans and Aztecs who roasted and shelled cocoa beans to yield edible “nibs.”
 The nibs get ground into a coarse liquor and then mixed with sugar – although much less sugar than traditional European or US chocolate.
 The end texture is very unique!
 Some have called it ‘sandy’ or ‘grainy’ – it is definitely not the smooth chocolate we are generally use to.